ZombieAce/dbc-fury-unleashed/README.md

 # DBC Ryzen
-This repository holds all the configs and mission files belonging to the **DBC Ryzen** server.
+This repository holds all the configs and mission files belonging to the **DBC Fury Unleashed** server.

 Made by **[RyzenImpact](https://github.com/RyzenImpact)** & **[ZombieAce](https://github.com/ZombieAce)**